OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 3) Vasque Breeze at MID Waterproof

-As far as ankle support goes, the Vasque Breeze excels in this area, so it’s a great option for people hiking with plantar fasciitis that want to tackle more harsh environments.
+As far as ankle support goes, the Vasque Breeze excels in this area, so it’s a great option for people hiking with plantar fasciitis who want to tackle more harsh environments.

 • Dual-density EVA